mojojojoe/mojojojoe.github.io/_posts/2024-08-30-my-friend-poe.md

 he stretched to be distorted.

 He rose to seize the pain,
-that he carried,
-but he faced the way of perennial sway, and always be harried.
+but he faced the way to perennial sway, and always to be harried.